maduwanthasl/Golem-SLRC-2024/README.md

 ## Project Overview

 Golem is a line-following robot designed to navigate complex paths and perform various tasks autonomously.
 The robot was built using an Arduino Mega board, various sensors, motor drivers, and custom-designed components.
+A notable feature of Golem is its robotic arm, which I designed and 3D printed using my Imagineer 3D printer.
 This document provides a detailed overview of the project's development, including the design, implementation, and functionality of Golem.

 ## Table of Contents
 - [Project Overview](#project-overview)